 22.1 Boarding schools have additional factors to consider with regards to safeguarding.
-For example, we are particularly alert to inappropriate student relationships and the potential for peer-on-peer abuse, especially in terms where there is a significant gender imbalance in a section of the College.
-Further details can be found at section five of KCSIE 2021.
+For example, we are particularly alert to inappropriate student relationships and the potential for child-on-child abuse, especially in terms where there is a significant gender imbalance in a section of the College.
+Further details can be found at section five of KCSIE 2022.